greg-ses/simpleui/README.md

 Project started by James Scarsdale and Greg Morehead.
 Karen Cummings created much of the initial scaffolding when Angular 2 was in constant flux.
 Tom Alexander has made very significant architectural contributions to the product.
+Docker environment by Nick Tosta.

 Many open source packages are used by `Angular` and this project.
 See `base_app/package.json` and `simpleui-server/package.json` for details.